Parenting older teens and young adults: Maintaining healthy relationships in this shift

 Let Their Autonomy Be the Goal

-At the end of the day, your presence — not perfection — is what matters most.
-Staying calm (calm creates safety), consistent, and curious helps your relationship with your teen or young adult continue to thrive.
+At the end of the day, your presence—not perfection—is what matters most.
+Staying calm creates safety.
+Being consistent and curious helps your relationship with your teen or young adult thrive.

-I am a trained and registered clinical counsellor in Penticton, offering support for parents and families as the muddle through this emerging-adulthood stage.
-Goals can include, and are not limited to, strengthening healthy communication, setting healthy boundaries, and maintaining connections through life transitions.
+If you find it challenging to navigate this stage of parenting, consider seeking professional support.
+I am a trained and registered clinical counsellor in Penticton, offering assistance to parents and families as they muddle through this emerging adulthood stage.
+Goals can include, but are not limited to, strengthening healthy communication, setting boundaries, and maintaining connections through life transitions.

 --Melanie